nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `INDEX` corresponds to the elderly’s index in the address book.
 It is a **strictly positive integer, and must be included.**
 * The `VISIT` is in the format of `yyyy-mm-dd HH:mm`, and it must be included.
 * The `FREQUENCY` and `OCCURRENCE` are optional parameters, and must both be included or excluded.
+* A warning message will be shown if the new `VISIT` datetime entered is in the past.

 <div markdown="block" class="alert alert-info">
 :information_source: How do I know if I am deleting the visit or not?